amydevenny/memory-game/README.md

-A simple memory game designed for children using HTML, CSS and Javascript.
+A simple memory game designed for children using HTML, CSS and JavaScript.